On 28 April 2019, Turkish Data Protection Authority (“Authority”) has amended:

 In addition to the above, the Authority has prepared and published the Guide on Preparing Data Processing Inventories to determine the details of the preparation of the data inventory.

-Please see the links below for the full text of the (i) Regulation Amending the Regulation on Deletion, Destruction or Anonymization of Personal Data, (ii) Regulation Amending the Regulation on the Data Controllers’ Registry, (iii) Communiqué Amending the Communiqué on the Procedures and Principles on Implementation of the Duty to Inform, published in Official Gazette numbered 30758 on 28 April 2019 and the Guide on Preparing Data Processing Inventories published by the Authority on 30 April 2019 (Only available in Turkish).
+Please see the links below for the full texts of the regulations published in Official Gazette numbered 30758 on 28 April 2019 and the guide published by the Authority on 30 April 2019 (Only available in Turkish):